-Full day #2 in Amsterdam (October 22nd) started with the Van Gogh museum.
+Our first day in Amsterdam (October 22nd) started with the Van Gogh Museum.
 It took us longer to get out the door than anticipated, we took multiple wrong turns, and we got distracted by a street market.
 We finally made it to the Van Gogh Museum at about 11:30.
 The museum was very nice, (obviously) a lot of Van Goghs, but also works by his contemporaries and a section about his family and the development of the museum.

-Afterw,ards we hopped on the Blue Boat Canal tour which was a great way to see the whole town and learn all kinds of goodies (like the fun factoids I presented to our Facebook fans).
+Afterward, we hopped on the Blue Boat Canal tour which was a great way to see the whole town and learn all kinds of goodies about Amsterdam, such as:

-From there we walked back to or apartment through a park and enjoyed some take out Indian food from the Tandori place down the street and watched some Dutch tv!
+From there we walked back to our apartment through a park and enjoyed some takeout Indian food from the Tandori place down the street and watched some Dutch tv!

 Honestly, not too much to be said about the red light district.
-I was expecting it to be like bourbon street – loud music, lots of drunks, and half naked women dancing around.
+I was expecting it to be like bourbon street – loud music, lots of drunks, and half-naked women dancing around.
 But it was quieter than that.
 No loud music, just women in bikinis standing in windows.
-The streets are filled with signs for sex shops and live sex shows, but I think the crowd was much tamer than I expected.
+The streets are filled with signs for sex shops and live sex shows.
+Despite that, the crowd was much tamer than I expected.

 We have enjoyed Amsterdam, and are on to Il de Ré!